 Capital Program Overview

-Metro is investing in system safety, reliability and the region's economy through our Capital Improvement Program.
-For Fiscal Year 2022, Metro's Board of Directors approved a 6-year, $12.3 billion capital program.
+Metro is investing in system safety, reliability, and the region's economy through our Capital Improvement Program.
+On March 24, 2022, Metro's Board of Directors approved a 6-year, $12.4 billion capital program.

-In spending local taxpayer dollars for capital projects, we're seeking to reinvest in our hometown economy, creating jobs and encouraging participation from disadvantaged, minority-owned, and small businesses in the region, while preparing the region for a more sustainable and equitable future.
+In spending local taxpayer dollars for capital projects, we're seeking to reinvest in the local economy, creating jobs and encouraging participation from disadvantaged, minority-owned, and small businesses in the region, while preparing the region for a more sustainable and equitable future.

 Federal formula funding programs provide support for management of long-term assets and help to address the backlog of state of good repair projects.